petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 ---
 # Configuring Your Bitbucket Repository

-Upon receiving a Liferay Cloud onboarding email, you're provisioned a GitHub repository hosted in the `dxpcloud` organization.
-This repository is a template for a team's separate private Liferay Cloud development repository and is typically removed after 10 business days.
-Users must:
+Your Liferay Cloud onboarding email contains a link to a GitHub repository hosted in the `dxpcloud` organization.
+This repository is a template for a team's private Liferay Cloud development repository and is typically removed after 10 business days.
+Users must

 1. Transfer the provisioned repository to their own private repository.
 1. Integrate their private repository with the Jenkins (CI) service in Liferay Cloud using a Webhook.

-The provisioned repository will be on GitHub, but you can transfer it to a BitBucket repository as of version 3.2.0 of the Jenkins service.
+The provisioned repository is on GitHub, but you can transfer it to a BitBucket repository as of version 3.2.0 of the Jenkins service.
 This must be done with administrative access to the BitBucket repository.

 !!! note
     The repository's administrators *are not necessarily the same* as your project's administrators in the Cloud console.